What is imaginative play? Why is it important? And how can you unlock its teaching power?

 Imaginative play happens when children take on roles and experiences they might have had or are of interest to them during solitary play or play with others.

-For example, your little girl might use a band-aid to fix Barbie after she falls down the stairs, or your little boy might stick a patch over his eye and fight his father with a ruler on a ship made of pillows!
+For example, your little girl might use a band-aid to fix her doll after she falls down the stairs, or your little boy might stick a patch over his eye and fight his father with a ruler on a ship made of pillows!

 Why is imaginative play important?